harness/harness/ISSUE_TEMPLATE.md

 Thank you for taking the time to use Drone and file an issue or feature request.
-Before filing an issue please ensure the following boxes are checked, if application:
+Before filing an issue please ensure the following boxes are checked, if applicable:

 - [ ] I have searched for existing issues
 - [ ] I have discussed the issue with the community at https://gitter.im/drone/drone